COVID-19 Winter Strategy

 Our four-phase approach to enforcement for COVID-19

-As of Friday 26 June 2020 physical distancing requirements were updated from 2 metre to 1 metre.
+As of Friday 04 December 2020 physical distancing requirements were changed from 1 metre to 2 metre.

 Returning to work: A short guide